ankitw497/ankitw497.github.io/README.md

 Bengaluru, India

 ---

-Ankit Wahane is a Data Science Associate Consultant currently based in Bengaluru, India.
-With over 4 years of experience as a data scientist and an additional year as an embedded IoT developer at Tata Elxsi, Ankit has designed, developed, and deployed machine learning solutions for a diverse range of clients.
-He has a proven track record of building end-to-end solutions involving data from platforms like Adobe and Salesforce, and specializes in training predictive models using both internal and external data sources.
+Ankit Wahane is a Data Science Associate Consultant in Bengaluru, India, with over +4 years of experience in machine learning model development and deployment.
+He specializes in end-to-end ML solutions and is currently focused on Generative AI (GenAI) projects.
+Ankit is proficient in Python and various ML libraries.

-Ankit excels in building machine learning models trained on real-world data, natural language inference models, and conducting time series analysis.
-He is currently working extensively on Generative AI (GenAI) projects, leveraging advanced techniques and state-of-the-art models to drive innovative solutions.

-As a seasoned Python coder, Ankit has undertaken numerous NLP programming tasks and possesses a deep understanding of libraries such as Scikit-learn, Pandas, Tensorflow, Keras, Matplotlib, Seaborn, and Plotly.
 His comprehensive skill set enables him to tackle complex data science challenges and deliver impactful results.

 ---